Find out what program managers do, key skills needed for the job, what kind of salary to expect, and ways to pursue this career.

 The specific duties of a program manager will depend on the workplace.
 For instance, one might oversee the development of a new product.
 In that case, a program manager would identify customer needs, research the market, and facilitate the design and manufacturing of the product.
 At another company, a program manager might be responsible for diversity, equity, and inclusion (DEI) initiatives within an organization.
 This could involve revamping the company's existing mission and developing a system for employee feedback.

 So, what constitutes a program?
-Because a "program" can mean something different across industries, here are a few examples.
+Because a "program" can mean something different across industries, a few examples might include:

 Duties for program managers vary according to the specific workplace and industry they work in.
 These are some common responsibilities for program managers: